 - Telephone 0131 226 1888

-- Seasonal times Open 7 days July / August
+- Seasonal times Open Mon–Sun in August (they are reviewing this)

 - Food served Mon–Sat noon–3pm, 5.30–10pm.
 Closed Sun.